zulhaq-analytics/data-portfolio/bunker-opportunities-overview/README.md

 This project is for **portfolio demonstration only**.
 All vessel names, IMO numbers, operator names, and sensitive details in the screenshot have been redacted or blurred.
 The actual datasets are not included due to:
 - Confidentiality of maritime intelligence data
 - Large dataset size making dummy data generation impractical
-- Proprietary S&P Global MINT data licensing
+- Proprietary Maritime intelligence data feeds

 The DAX code and data model documentation demonstrate the technical approach and business logic.